 As more and more organizations are shifting their resources and applications to the cloud, we are seeing how edge computing is changing networks.
-These organizations must enforce policies on their employees for access to the networks and resources which are now in the cloud or on-premises.
+These organizations must enforce policies on their employees to access the networks and resources that are now in the cloud or on-premises.

 With the move to a remote workforce, the outdated hardware we once depended on is creating more issues by the day.
 The traditional network security architectures and solutions that pinned data to the headquarters of most organizations are a thing of the past.
 The challenge is that these organizations now need to provide their data and services no matter where their employees are located.

 To protect these networks, organizations typically shop around in the cybersecurity and network security solutions space, which is highly segmented offering an endless amount of different solutions from many vendors.
 Instead of simplifying the consumption of cybersecurity, these services are complicating what should be a smooth transition for integrating solutions in an organization’s network environment.

 Secure Access Service Edge (SASE), pronounced “sassy,” is a new cloud-based network security model that was coined by research firm Gartner.
-It combines the different functions of network and security solutions into a unified cloud platform to be delivered as a service without any or very little hardware and appliances required.
+It combines the different functions of network and security solutions into a unified cloud platform to be delivered as a service without any or very few hardware and appliances required.
 The key solutions in a SASE platform are ZTNA, SDWAN, CASB, FWaaS, and others.

-Gartner also suggests that SASE offerings will offer policy-based “software-defined” secure access with a more agile and flexible networking where security and IT professionals of organizations will be able to customize the level of security, performance, reliability, and cost of every network session based on the identity of each user and prioritization of access needed.
+Gartner also suggests that SASE offerings will offer policy-based “software-defined” secure access with more agile and flexible networking where security and IT professionals of organizations will be able to customize the level of security, performance, reliability, and cost of every network session based on the identity of each user and prioritization of access needed.

-SASE enables the consumption of integrated secure network security services which promotes the adoption of digital transformation, edge computing, mobile workforces and identity and access management.
-Further to more advanced security and networking, key benefits include IT productivity, cost reduction, efficiency and flexibility to adopt new business services.
-Additionally, SASE enable organizations to update their security solutions against new threats and establish policies more quickly for the agile adoption of new security capabilities.
+SASE enables the consumption of integrated secure network security services that promote digital transformation, edge computing, mobile workforces, and identity and access management.
+Further to more advanced security and networking, key benefits include IT productivity, cost reduction, efficiency, and flexibility to adopt new business services.
+Additionally, SASE enables organizations to update their security solutions against new threats and establish policies more quickly to adopt new security capabilities.

-Zero Trust (ZT) is a decade-old security approach that is based on the idea that organizations should verify anything and everything before granting access.
+Zero Trust (ZT) is a security approach that is based on the idea that organizations should verify anything and everything before granting access to network or cloud resources.
 They must also keep an eye on users within their borders at all times, and be able to get a warning when (and where) exposure is imminent.

 To manage the complexities of their environment without constraining their digital transformation ambitions, many companies are moving toward a Zero Trust (ZT) security model — a more identity- and data-centric approach based on network segmentation, data obfuscation, security analytics, and automation that never assumes trust,” states analyst firm Forrester Research.

 When implementing a Zero Trust security architecture, IT managers must isolate resources within their IT infrastructure using micro-segmentation.
 By dividing network resources at a granular level, organizations tune security settings to different types of traffic and create policies that limit network and application flows to only those that are explicitly permitted.
 This network micro-segmentation approach allows security teams the flexibility to apply the right level of protection to a given workload based on sensitivity and value to the business.

-Today’s digital businesses need security technology partners that offer a range of capabilities that are easy to use and integrate, improve their network visibility and support the ZT model.
-The modern enterprise places a high value on partner solutions which can apply security controls across environments uniformly and quickly, with features that allow them to modify security policies and access as business needs change.
+Today’s digital businesses need security technology partners that offer a range of easy-to-use and integrated capabilities, improve their network visibility, and support the ZT model.
+The modern enterprise places a high value on partner solutions that can apply security controls across environments uniformly and quickly.
+These features allow them to modify security policies and access as business needs change.

 Given that the Zero Trust network access model is geared around data access controls and visibility to organizations’ corporate resources, it’s easy to understand why Zero Trust and the SASE model are a perfect match.
 The two core elements of every SASE platform are its CASB (Cloud Access Security Broker) and the ZTNA (Zero Trust Network Access) solutions.

-This will allow them to fully monitor their employee’s access to the different resources inside their network.
+By implementing both CASB and Zero Trust, organizations can control their users’ activity and access based on preassigned rules created by the IT team and fully monitor their employees’ access to the different networking resources.
 But restricting user access to specific cloud resources based on each user or team of users isn’t the only feature that makes Zero Trust so attractive for organizations looking to implement the SASE model.
 The importance of complete network visibility is also a deciding factor.

-As organizations implement SASE platforms with a Zero Trust model that has CASB, ZTNA and Layer7 (the application layer) integrated, IT managers have full control and visibility of user’s access throughout their organization’s networks and applications.
+As organizations implement SASE platforms with a Zero Trust model that has CASB, ZTNA, and Layer7 (the application layer), IT managers have full control and visibility of user’s access throughout their organization’s networks and applications.

 By providing Zero Trust protection of user sessions seamlessly and consistently on and off the enterprise network, SASE solutions will offer end-to-end encryption as well as web application and API protection (WAAP) services.
 Using Zero Trust Network Access, SASE platforms will also extend protection to endpoint devices for public Wi-Fi network protection to protect remote workers.

 As we are seeing a massive shift for organizations of all sizes moving to a more modern user-centric model, where the cloud and mobile are the center of attention, we need to adopt an approach that helps them enable better and more flexible security.
-The model we’ve been waiting for is here and it now has a name; SASE.
+The model we’ve been waiting for is here and it now has a name: SASE.

 This new approach will allow organizations to easily control their security and connectivity all under one platform.
 However, we must not forget that the Zero Trust model is a cornerstone of SASE and in a way, is a reason it can be defined as “unified”.
 Implementing Zero Trust alone is a strategy that gets companies most of the way there, in terms of security, but as this approach is delivered as a service alongside other functions, SASE begins to materialize.